 Transition of the Blue Box and Other Programs to Full Producer Responsibility and Waste Diversion Update

-AMO and municipal governments across Ontario are pleased to see the provincial government finalize the regulation transitioning the Blue Box to full producer responsibility, an approach that holds those who make and sell products responsible for recycling of their goods and packaging.
+AMO and municipal governments across Ontario are pleased that the provincial government finalized the regulation to move the Blue Box to full producer responsibility.
+This approach makes those who make and sell products responsible for recycling their goods and packaging.
 The finalized regulation was announced on June 3, 2021, and implementation will begin in July 2023.
 Producers will need to provide province-wide accessibility and targets by 2026.
-The final regulation includes the following provisions:
+The final regulation includes the following:

 - a province-wide common collection system that transitions all current municipal programs and expands service to:

 - all communities regardless of size (except Far North)

 - all residential dwelling types

 - all schools

 - all publicly run retirement homes and long-term care facilities, and

 - more public spaces

 - an enhanced standardized list of materials that will need to be collected and recycled